sandan-dominik/nextjs-convex-workos-intl-theme-template/README.md

    - Check that production variables are set in your hosting platform
    - Verify variable names match exactly

+4. **Autumn Integration Issues**
+   - Verify `AUTUMN_SECRET_KEY` is set in environment variables
+   - Check that `autumn.config.ts` is properly configured
+   - Ensure Convex is running with `npx convex dev`

+5. **Zustand Store Issues**
+   - Check browser console for persistence errors
+   - Verify store initialization in component tree
+   - Check that store actions are properly bound

 ### Debugging Authentication

 If users can log in but `useConvexAuth()` returns `isAuthenticated: false`: